Search:

 Google Cloud Kubernetes Engine (GKE):

-GKE is a fully managed service that allows you to set up applications in no time and provisions cluster features quicker than other cloud providers.
+GKE is a fully managed service that allows you to set up applications in no time and provides cluster features quicker than other cloud providers.
 GKE has HA clusters via regional clusters (master and workers replicated.)

 Comparison Chart between Cloud Environments: